vamsikrishnabodaballa/Lyft_Motion_Prediction/README.md

 - **agents:** a generic entity captured by the vehicle's sensors.
 Note that only 4 of the 17 possible agent label_probabilities are present in this dataset.
 - **agents_mask:** a mask that (for train and validation) masks out objects that aren't useful for training.
 In test, the mask (provided in files as mask.npz) masks out any test object for which predictions are NOT required.
 - **traffic_light_faces:** traffic light information.

+## What am I predicting?

+We are predicting the motion of the objects in a given scene.
+For test, you will have 99 frames of objects moving around will be asked to predict their location in the next 50.

+## Files

+- aerial_map - an aerial map used when rasterisation is performed with mode "py_satellite"
+- semantic_map - a high definition semantic map used when rasterisation is performed with mode "py_semantic"
+- sample.zarr - a small sample set, designed for exploration
+- train.zarr - the training set, in .zarr format
+- validate.zarr - a validation set (roughly the size of train)
+- test.csv - the test set, in .zarr format
+- mask.npz - a boolean mask for the test set.
+All and only the agents included in the mask should be submitted
+- sample_submission.csv - two sample submissions, one in multi-mode format, the other in single-mode